eclipse-theia/theia/doc/Developing.md

     npm run rebuild:electron

 This command rebuilds native node packages against the version of node used by electron.
-To rollback changes run:

-    npm run rebuild:web

-It can also be started with from examples/electron directory:
+It can also be started from the examples/electron directory with:

     npm start